The Curse of Sleeping Beauty: Release

 The film was released on May 13, 2016 (Friday the 13th) in the United States.

 Reception

-The film has been received mostly negative reviews.
-On Rotten Tomatoes, the film has a rating of 15% based on 13 reviews and an average rating of 3.9/10.
+The film has received mostly negative reviews.
+On Rotten Tomatoes, the film has a rating of 17% based on 12 reviews and an average rating of 3.9/10.
 Luke Thompson of Forbes panned the film stating it "fractures more than a fairy tale".
 Frank Scheck of The Hollywood Reporter reviewed the film as a "cheesy horror film ... enough to put anyone to sleep".

 Cancelled Television series

 In October 2017, a television series based on the film was announced is in development.
+As of 2026 no news is heard.